Chao Wu (politician)

-Chao Wu (born 1976 or 1977) is an American politician.
-He is a member of the Maryland House of Delegates for District 9A in Howard and Montgomery counties.
-He was previously a member of the Howard County Board of Education from 2018 to 2022.
+Chao Wu (born 1977) is an American politician who has served as a member of the Maryland House of Delegates since 2023, representing District 9A in Howard and Montgomery counties.
+A member of the Democratic Party, he was previously a member of the Howard County Board of Education from 2018 to 2022.

-Background
+Early life and education

-Wu attended the University of Science and Technology of China, where he earned a Bachelor of Engineering degree in 2001; the National University of Singapore, where he earned a master degree in electrical and computer engineering in 2003; and the University of Maryland, College Park, receiving a Doctor of Philosophy degree in electrical and computer engineering in 2009.
+Wu was born in 1977 in Yingshan County, Hubei, China.
+He attended the University of Science and Technology of China, where he earned a Bachelor of Engineering degree in 2001; the National University of Singapore, where he earned a master degree in electrical and computer engineering in 2003.
+Wu came to Maryland in 2003 to attend the University of Maryland, College Park, where he received a Doctor of Philosophy degree in electrical and computer engineering in 2009.
 While at the University of Maryland, Wu served as president of the local Chinese Students and Scholars Association (CSSA) chapter.
-As CSSA president, Wu campaigned against Tibetan independence and perceived biased content in The Diamondback towards the 2008 Summer Olympics in Beijing.
+As CSSA president, Wu stated that he helped other Chinese graduate students find places to live and learn to how pay tuition and register for classes.
+He also campaigned against Tibetan independence and perceived biased content in The Diamondback towards the 2008 Summer Olympics being held in Beijing.

-After graduating, Wu worked in the private and public sectors, specializing in data science, machine learning, artificial intelligence, quantum computing, cybersecurity and enterprise risk management.
+Career

+After graduating, Wu served as an Oak Ridge Institute for Science and Education Fellow for the Food and Drug Administration from 2009 to 2010, afterwards working as a senior electrical engineer for defense contractor Maryland Aerospace until 2011.
+He also worked as an aviation software engineer for Garmin from April to June 2011.
+Wu became a U.S. citizen in 2016.

+Political involvement

 Wu represented the River Hill community of Columbia, Maryland on the Columbia Association's board of directors until 2018, and served as a board member of the River Hill Village Association from 2012 to 2018.
 During this time, Wu was instrumental in initiating Columbia's sister city agreement with Liyang.

-In November 2017 Wu filed to run for the Howard County Board of Education.
+In November 2017, Wu filed to run for the Howard County Board of Education.
 He won the nonpartisan primary election on June 27, 2018, and later won election to the board on November 6.
 In December 2020, Wu was elected as the Board of Education's chairperson, becoming the first Asian American to lead the board.
 In October 2021, Wu was named to serve as a board member to the Maryland Association of Boards of Education.

+Maryland House of Delegates

 In February 2022 Wu filed to run for the Maryland House of Delegates.
 He won the Democratic primary on July 19, 2022, and later won the general election on November 8, narrowly defeating incumbent state delegate Trent Kittleman with Natalie Ziegler.